billbillbilly/urbanworm/README.md

 Urban-Worm is a Python library that integrates remote sensing imagery, street view data, and multimodal model to assess urban units with precision.
 Using Llama 3.2 vision and a specialized API for data collection, Urban-Worm is designed to support the automation of the evaluation for urban environments, including roof integrity, structural condition, landscape quality, and urban perception.

 ## Features
+- download building footprints from OSM and global building released by Bing map
 - search and clip aerial and street view images using urban units such as parcel and building footprint data
-- stream street view images via API
+- stream street view images via APIs
 - automatically calibrate the oritation of panorama street view

 ## Installation